xtaran/dist-detect/README.md

 * Also store results and scan dates in a database.

-* Someone suggested to also look at SIP ports.
+* Someone suggested to also look at SIP, NTP, MDNS (Synology devices seem to be quite chatty) and SSDP ports.

 * Parse package changelogs for existing versions.